The Protection You Cannot Give Away

 Why This Matters for Estate Planning

-This protection is automatic.
-You do not need to do anything to activate it.
 If a creditor tries to enforce a waiver clause against you or your estate, Arizona law is clear: the waiver has no teeth.
-For families going through estate settlement, this means certain property remains protected from creditor claims even if the deceased signed a contract that purported to waive those protections.
-It is one of several layers of debtor protection that Arizona builds into its property laws.
+For families going through estate settlement, this means certain property remains protected from creditor claims.
+That is true even if the deceased signed a contract that said otherwise.